-However, alt tags are also very useful for helping search engines (which are not yet sophisticated enough to interpret visual information) understand the content of an image.
+However, alt tags are also very useful for helping search engines understand the content of an image.

 Search engines place a lot of emphasis on the contents of the alt attribute and for this reason alt tags represent a high value SEO opportunity.

-See what Google has to say about optimising alt attributes.
-Link to Google
+This is what Google has to say about optimising alt attributes: Google Search Central on Image Optimisation.

 How can I view alt tags?